se-edu/learningresources/contents/java/Spring.md

 _Figure 1.
 Overview of the Spring Framework_

 ### Benefit 2: Easy Integration

-Spring is designed to be used with all other frameworks of Java, you can use
+Spring is designed to be used compatible with many other frameworks of Java, for example
 <tooltip content="Struts is an open source framework that extends the Java Servlet API and employs a Model, View, Controller (MVC) architecture.">
-<i>Struts</i>
-</tooltip>,
+<i>Struts </i>
+</tooltip>and
 <tooltip content="Hibernate is an object-relational mapping tool for the Java programming language.
 It provides a framework for mapping an object-oriented domain model to a relational database.">
 <i>Hibernate</i>
-</tooltip>, and other frameworks
-of Java together with Spring.
+</tooltip>.
 Spring framework do not impose any restriction on the frameworks to be used together.

 ### Benefit 3: Strong Community Support
-Spring is an open source framework led by Pivotal Software and backed by a large consortium of organizations and individual developers.
-This has meant that it remains relevant, as evident by the number of projects under its umbrella, which is ever increasing.
+Spring is an open source framework led by [Pivotal](https://tanzu.vmware.com/) Software and backed by a large consortium of organizations and individual developers.
+This means that it remains relevant, as evident by the ever increasing number of projects under its umbrella, which is ever increasing.

 ### Benefit 4: Usability
 One of the key aspects of any framework's popularity is how easy it is for developers to use it.